yutaro21jp/sovereign-university-data/courses/btc101/en.md

 Phase 2 - Currency collapse and price increase

 - As governments lose control of trust, individuals begin to exchange their currency for a more stable one, like what happened in Venezuela with the US dollar.
 This circumstance leads to a rise in prices, creating a vicious circle where goods and services become increasingly expensive.
-To meet these needs and correct monetary policy, the state prints more money, resulting in exponential inflation.
+To meet these needs and correct the monetary policy, the state prints more money, resulting in exponential inflation.

 Phase 3 - The vicious circle of money printing